eaglefiler-icon

 EagleFiler has helped me organize my stuff by effectively extending the OS—not replacing it.
 I can still find my PDFs and other documents through spotlight, or I can navigate my stuff through EagleFiler.
 That’s a big plus.

-The features of Eaglefiler are designed to maximize efficency while not complicating my life.
+The features of EagleFiler are designed to maximize efficency while not complicating my life.
 Web page?
 No problem.
 PDF?
 Indexes it.
 Need to add tags?
 Yup.
 EagleFiler takes care of everything I need to ever file.

 Finally, the software is regularly updated with new features, improvements and fixes.